conso/katacombs/README.md

   * #### *Looking*
-    **LOOK** allows to look in every direction to have an idea of the surrounding environment.
+    **LOOK** allows to look in every direction to have an idea of the surrounding environment or it is possible to look at an item.

 ```
 YOU ARE STANDING AT THE END OF BRICK LANE BEFORE A SMALL BRICK BUILDING CALLED THE OLD TRUMAN BREWERY.